School of Medicine

 As director of the LSU Hospice and Palliative Medicine Fellowship program, I thank you for your interest in this specialty and in our unique training program.
 Our Lady of the Lake Regional Medical Center, the largest medical center in Louisiana, serves as the primary training site for our LSU SOM sponsored fellowship program.
 Palliative Care is a foundational mission for our Health System and this Fellowship is enthusiastically supported by its leadership.
 Located in our state’s capital, Baton Rouge is the second largest city in Louisiana, a university town, and has a growing health district which is a strategic coalition of life science entities dedicated to strengthening the community.

-We are a small program (one fellow), but as a highly supported palliative care program we offer an excellent opportunity for a fellow seeking a firm educational foundation.
+As a highly supported palliative care program we offer an excellent opportunity for a fellow seeking a firm educational foundation.
 And because of the complex social determinants that impact our community, our program offers a unique opportunity to engage with a diverse population that requires a comprehensive approach to care.
-Although in our first year, we plan to modify our program as needed, shaped by engaged faculty and feedback from our fellows.
-Our faculty, made up of physicians and other members of the team, love to teach and are committed to making this the best possible training experience for our fellows.
+We always respond to the feedback from our fellows and have instituted an interesting global health elective in Southern India for those interested.

 As you explore opportunities for training, we encourage you to learn more about our program and wish you the best as you make the important decision about where to pursue your advanced training in hospice and palliative medicine.